Media coverage

 LOUToday

-LOUToday’s Jeff Milby explains why the Louisville Audubon Society encourages Derby City to douse or minimize lights during peak migration in the spring and fall (April and May, and September and October).
-Milby also highlights how residential and non-residential buildings can pledge to go Lights Out.
+LOUToday’s Jeff Milby explained why the Louisville Audubon Society encourages Derby City to douse or minimize lights during peak migration in the spring and fall (April and May, and September and October).
+Milby also highlighted how residential and non-residential buildings can pledge to go Lights Out.

 Forward Radio